operskaas/CardBrain/README.md

 ![alt text] (/docs/wireframes/gifs/search.gif)

 The library contains all of the user's followed subjects, including the subjects they created.
+If a user selects a subject from the list on the left, the corresponding decks will be fetched and displayed in the main view.

+![alt text] (/docs/wireframes/gifs/library.gif)

 ### Decks and Cards